theme1256/PMA-Dark-Metro-Theme/README.md

     # Unzip the downloaded folder into the PMA themes folder
     sudo unzip PMA-Dark-Metro-Theme.zip -d /usr/share/phpmyadmin/themes

-Not just reload the PHPMyAdmin site and it should be in the list of available themes.
+Not just reload the PHPMyAdmin site (maybe a couple of times) and it should be in the list of available themes.

+# Changing the color-scheme

+It is possible to change the the accent color of the color-scheme.

+There are, so far, two available color-schemes:

+* White
+* Green

+To change the color-scheme, edit the `layout.inc.php` file, specifically the 10th line defining the `$GLOBALS['cfg']['Scheme']` variable.
+Set it to one of the available.
+If set wrongly, it will fallback to white.

+Remember that the first letter has to be upper-case.

 # Credits